 ‘A woman asked me for help about crowdfunding campaigns.
 She told me that a doctor in a Romanian public hospital requires 2000 as a bribe.
 She wanted to gather this money but I had to warn her: even if she pays that money it is not clear for what she would be paying for.
 And it is for sure that it will be not enough because cancer treatment costs much more.
 It is a trap to pay without clarifying for what the money is for’.

 ‘So, they sent me home immediately after the treatment.
 I had to make a decision when I sat beside someone.
-Finally I choose an old women, she was old enough to travel together with a sick person with nuclear radiation.
+Finally, I choose an old woman, she was old enough to travel together with a sick person with nuclear radiation.
 That was the moment when I decided: If my illness returns, I will leave the country for better treatment conditions’ she continued.

 In the last decades, there were several investments in Romanian public and private cancer treatments systems.
 The value of European Funds invested in this area has increased significantly also.
 But in this unclear mixture of private and public services only those get through on the patient routes who has enough money to pay bribes, fees or costs.